William I, Lord of Douglas

 William of Douglas (died c.
 1214) was a medieval nobleman living in Clydesdale, an area under the control of the King of the Scots.

 Enigmatic origins

 The origins of William are uncertain, the first of the name of Douglas to appear on historic record.
 He appears as witness to a charter of Jocelin, Bishop of Glasgow in 1174 in favour of the monks of Kelso Abbey, at which time he was in possession of the Lands of Douglas.
-It seems he was the son of Theobald le Fleming (born 1120, Aldingham Manor, Lancashire, England died 1193, Douglasdale, Midlothian, Scotland) and his wife, the sister of Freskin de Kersdale (of Moray).
+Some researchers believe that he was the son of Theobald le Fleming (born 1120, Aldingham Manor, Lancashire, England died 1193, Douglasdale, Midlothian, Scotland), however there is no proof of this relationship.
+William of Douglas' wife was either the daughter or the sister of Freskin de Kersdale (of Moray) who may also be the same Freskin referred to as Freskin of Moray, progenitor of the Murray families of Moray known collectively as de Moravia and /or Murreff.

 Sholto/William

 David Hume of Godscroft in his history refers to the progenitor of the House of Douglas, Sholto.
 Gleaned from the works of Buchanan and Boece, Godscroft's narrative explains that during the reign of a King Solvathius, Sholto Douglas was instrumental in putting down an uprising by a usurper Donald Bain in 767AD, and as reward was granted the lands that would after be called Douglas.

 Both Balfour Paul and Maxwell agree that this origin tale is mythic, but do contest that William of Douglas was active at the time of the real rebellion of the Meic Uilleim, under their chief Domnall mac Uilleim.
 The earlier historians may have confused the mythic Donald Bain with Domnall Bán mac Domnaill, the penultimate Meic Uilleim chief.

 This may be corroborated by the facts that the lands of Douglas marched with those of the leader of King William I of Scotland's retaliatory forces, Lochlann, Lord of Galloway.
 William may well have been a vassal of the Lord of Galloway.
 Furthermore, all of William's sons with the exception of the eldest were to hold privileged ecclesiastic positions within the former Meic Uilleim territories in Moray.